 The Skaftafell National Park is one of the most beautiful Iceland attractions.
 It’s known for its glaciers, mountains, rivers, and fascinating rock formations.
 It’s a very popular spot for hiking and camping.
 The park is famously home to the Svartifoss waterfall, surrounded by spectacular black basalt columns.

 It’s a beautiful hotel with stunning views of the park and the river below.
-It’s also just a short walk from the park itself, so it’s perfect for visitors who want to be close to the action.
+It’s also just a short walk from the park, so it’s perfect for visitors who want to be close to the action.

 Another top choice for hotels near Skaftfell National Park is the Hotel Skaftfell.
 This hotel is located in a valley with great views of the surrounding mountains.